silvin-lubecki/app/README.md

   -v, --version            Print version information

 Commands:
-  completion  Generates completion scripts for the specified shell (bash or zsh) deploy      Deploy or update an application init        Start building a Docker application inspect     Shows metadata, parameters and a summary of the compose file for a given application merge       Merge a multi-file application into a single file push        Push the application to a registry render      Render the Compose file for the application split       Split a single-file application into multiple files validate    Checks the rendered application is syntactically correct version     Print version information
+  add-credentialset Add a CNAB credentialset in the credential store for the given Docker Context bundle            Create a CNAB invocation image and bundle.json for the application. completion        Generates completion scripts for the specified shell (bash or zsh) init              Start building a Docker application inspect           Shows metadata, parameters and a summary of the compose file for a given application install           Install an application merge             Merge a multi-file application into a single file pull              Pull an application from a registry push              Push the application to a registry render            Render the Compose file for the application split             Split a single-file application into multiple files status            Get an application status uninstall         Uninstall an application validate          Checks the rendered application is syntactically correct version           Print version information

 Run 'docker-app COMMAND --help' for more information on a command.
 ```